Skip Navigation

 How can managers promote a psychologically safe environment?

-I don’t believe that managers are 100% responsible for fostering and maintaining a psychologically safe work environment — but the onus is on the manager to help employees get to a point where they feel comfortable using their voice.
+Managers aren't 100% responsible for fostering and maintaining a psychologically safe work environment — but the onus is on the manager to help employees get to a point where they feel comfortable using their voice.

-- Model the behavior.
 “Do as I say and not as I do” won’t work here.
 This mostly entails being honest with yourself and others.
 If your employees see you admitting a mistake and working to rectify it, they’ll see it’s ok to admit when they make one.
 Lead by example.

-- Be vulnerable and encourage feedback.
 It’s easy to say you “have an open-door policy.”
-But your reaction when someone actually comes to you with feedback is critical.
-Build trust by showing your employees that you take what they have to say seriously.
+But when your reaction when someone actually comes to you with feedback is critical, that says otherwise.
+Build trust by showing your employees that you take what they say seriously.
 Don’t dismiss their ideas and show appreciation when they come forward.

-- Be genuine when considering their ideas.
 Not every idea or risk is worth pursuing.
-If this is the case, don’t dismiss it out of hand.
+Even when this is the case, don’t dismiss the suggestion out of hand.
 Take time to tell them why and show them you have looked at their idea from all angles.
-Have a dialogue with your employees if they have follow-up questions.
+Have a conversation with your employees if they have follow-up questions.

-- Create a learning culture.
 Embrace diverse perspectives because things will change.
 A mistake isn’t the only thing that signals that a change might be necessary.
 A learning culture means you’re willing to change direction based on new information.

-- Employees have to be willing participants.
-Managers can lay the groundwork for all of this, but employees need to carry that torch with each other.
-Psychological safety involves some give and take, which means employees eventually need to embody the values you’re promoting.
+Managers can lay the groundwork for all of this, but employees need to carry that torch with each other as well.
+Psychological safety involves some give and take and managers can't be involved in every discussion on a project, which means employees themselves must be open-minded and considerate as they interact with one another.

 All of these things won’t happen right away.
 They might take weeks or months, even a year, for the idea of psychological safety to become ingrained.
 Don’t be troubled if they remain meek and soft-spoken for a while; they just need time to come out of their shell.